10 Best CRMs for Startups in 2023: Ultimate Guide, Reviews & Pricing Comparison

 Agile CRM has been around for a decade, quietly building a loyal fanbase, thanks to its surprisingly useful free plan and pro-grade advanced features.

-Sales, marketing, and service teams can use Agile CRM, though we'll be focusing on the CRM solution's sales-oriented features exclusively in this review.
+Sales, marketing, and service teams can use Agile CRM, though we'll focus exclusively on the CRM solution's sales-oriented features in this review.
 Fortunately, the tool has a lot to offer in this way—especially for those running startups, as that's its target audience.

 Pros of Agile CRM: